-Validators are elected each era (24h) to perform block production and validation.
+Validators are elected each era (24h for Polkadot & Hydra; 6h for Edgeware & Kusama) to perform block production and validation.
 The more nominations a candidate has, the more likely it will be elected to the active validator set.
-Nominators can submit a list of up to 16 candidates that they want to back with their DOTs.
+Nominators can submit a list of up to 16 candidates that they want to back with their token.
 The list is without an order of preference.

 Make sure you do proper research on the validators you nominate since your stake is also subject to getting slashed in case of your validator misbehaving.

 Here is a good overview by the Polkadot team of best practices when choosing your validators.

 In order to successfully nominate validators, you need to make sure that your Stash as well as your Controller Account are properly funded.
 This is required since actions undertaken with the Controller Account incur transaction fees that need to be covered.
 We suggest funding it with a minimum of 3 token.

 That is totally normal since it takes ~ one epoch until your nominations become active, so just check again after a couple of hours to a day and you should see your nominations as active.

 After you stopped your nomination and sent the un-bonding transaction, your funds will remain locked and illiquid for 28 days.
 This is a security measure stipulated by the protocol.
 Learn how to unbond here.

 At the end of every era, so every 24 hours.
 Please note that you need to withdraw your rewards regularly otherwise they will be gone after 84 days.